simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 .. code-block:: shell

+   # (exporting SimGrid_PATH is only needed if SimGrid is installed in a non-standard path)
+   export SimGrid_PATH=/where/to/simgrid

    git clone git@framagit.org:simgrid/simgrid-template-s4u.git
    cd simgrid-template-s4u/
-   SimGrid_PATH=/where/to/simgrid cmake .
+   cmake .
-   # (SimGrid_PATH is only needed if SimGrid is installed in a non-standard path)
    make

 If you struggle with the compilation, then you should double check